mrivarauy/QS-Quantizer/README.md

 cd ../../
 ```

-HELEN is used through docker so installation is not needed
+HELEN is used through docker so installation is not needed.

+Click [here](https://docs.docker.com/engine/install/ubuntu/) for Ubuntu docker installation.
+If not configured for running on Rootless mode check this [link](https://docs.docker.com/engine/security/rootless/) or change [pipeline-human-assembly.sh](https://github.com/mrivarauy/QS-Quantizer/blob/main/Human%20Assembly/pipeline-human-assembly.sh) script to be executed with sudo permission.

 ### Data setup